artylope/artylope-jekyll/_works/01_parkingsg.md

 Based on the design, we made a working prototype so that we can work with URA and HDB (the agencies that manages car parks) to do on the ground testing with actual users at a real carpark.
 For the trial, we invited public servants to try the parking app at designated car parks.
 We also trained enforcers to use the enforcer app so that they can enforce the cars that paid for parking via the parking app.

 # Identifying Feature Priorities #
-We used the following Effort vs Benefit matrix to help us determine what to focus on in the short term.
+We used the following Effort vs Benefit matrix to help us determine what to focus on in the next few months leading to the first major trial with users.
 <div><img src="/img/works_parking/parking_featurepriority.svg"></div>
 ###### Plotting all features on a 2x2 matrix to help determine what to focus on. ######

 # Key Product Decisions #